saud-learning-services/canvas-quiz-extensions/README.md

 > - canvasapi>=2.0.0
 > - supports universal environment 🌎

 A project that takes input in the form of two CSVs and adds extra time or attempts for students on a list of quizzes.
+This project is designed for advanced setup, not in-time adjustments during a quiz.

 * Terminal (or Jupyter) will prompt user and generate input .csv templates:
    * Edit `input/student_input.csv` with a list of students with corresponding extra attempts and time